tarowatanabe/expgram/README.rst

 	   --order  <order of ngram lm>
 	   --temporary-dir <temporary disk space>

+Here, we assume a corpus, newline delimited set of sentences, indicated by `--corpus <corpus>` or a list of corpus, newline delimited set of corpora specified by `--corpus-list <list of corpus>` or `--counts-list <list of counts>` a list of count data.
-This will dump 4 models:
+This will dump 4 data:

 ::